AhmedAbdelaal2001/Food-Order-Parsing/README.md

 preprocessor.filter_and_clean_dataset(dataset_type='train')
 ```

+You can, of course, specify different types for the dataset, such as "dev" or "test", depending on the dataset you wish to clean.

 ## Analyzing the Dataset

 The `Preprocessor` class provides methods to analyze the dataset, including finding the deepest and largest parse trees and analyzing special characters.